Reinhard Springorum

 27 September 1666 · Dortmund, Deutschland

 On 27 September 1666, Reinhard Springorum, described in the burial register as an elderly man and identified by his office as stablemaster, was buried in the church of St. Nicolai in Dortmund.
-The brief entry records his burial without further familial details, reflecting the concise nature of eventeenth-century burial registers.
+The brief entry records his burial without further familial details.

 Reference: Burial of Reinhard Springorum